 Margarita has skills in both scientific and non-technical communication including publications in peer-reviewed academic journals, development of semi-technical and popular reading materials, presentations in international and regional conferences and workshops.
 She also has experience in project management, fund raising and human resource development including language instruction and management training.
 She has extensive travel experience, fluency of several languages and excellent interpersonal and communication skills.

-Margarita is a native of the Philippines but currently lives with her family in Singapore.
+Margarita is a native of the Philippines but currently lives with her family in North Carolina.

 Mr Ho Nai Kin